Forsyth Jail and Prison Ministries Staff

 Administrative Assistant Brooke Stultz

 Brooke joined the Forsyth Jail and Prison Ministries in Fall of 2016.
-She has been happily married to Tyler for 7 years and they have 2 children, Rylan and Reece.
+She has been happily married to Tyler for 13 years and they have 2 children, Rylan and Reece.
 She enjoys spending her time outdoors and with her family.
-She is an active member at Konnoak Hills UMC.
+She currently attends church at REVO Church.

 Board of Directors